AmeyChoudhary/mini-project-1-AmeyChoudhary-main/README.md

 Amey Choudhary

 # Description
 The following contains implementation of the [Mini Project 1](https://karthikv1392.github.io/cs3301_osn/mini-projects/mp1).
-It is a custom shell, which supports user and system commands, piping and redirecting commands, process management and networking
+It is a custom shell, built in C, which supports user and system commands, piping and redirecting commands, process management and networking

 # Shell  Specifications